Air Departure Tax

 The Smith Commission report, published on 27 November 2014, recommended, amongst other things, further devolution over elements of taxation and public spending to the Scottish Parliament.
 Paragraph 86 of the report recommended that “the power to charge tax on air passengers leaving Scottish airports will be devolved to the Scottish Parliament.
 The Scottish Government will be free to make its own arrangements with regard to the design and collection of any replacement tax, including consideration of the environmental impact.”

 This proposal, and others contained in that report, were taken forward in the Scotland Act 2016 which received Royal Assent on 23 March 2016.
-Following the commencement of section 17 of that Act on 23 May 2016, the Scottish Parliament now has the power to legislate for a Air Departure Tax (ADT) which will replace Air Passenger Duty (APD) in Scotland.
+Following the commencement of section 17 of that Act on 23 May 2016, the Scottish Parliament obtained the power to legislate for a tax to replace Air Passenger Duty (APD) in Scotland.

-Scottish Government APD stakeholder forum
+Scottish Government ADT stakeholder forum

 Membership of the stakeholder forum is formed from a broad range of sectors including airlines, airports, travel organisations, business representatives, tax accountancy and legal professional bodies and environmental organisations.